Educational Programs for Families

 The Caregiver Challenges Classes

-The Emory ADRC is teaching the Savvy Caregiver program.
-This six-week class was developed and tested while Dr. Ken Hepburn, Emory ADRC Education Core leader was at the University of Minnesota.
+The Goizueta ADRC is teaching the Savvy Caregiver program.
+This six-week class was developed and tested while Dr. Ken Hepburn, Goizueta ADRC Education Core leader was at the University of Minnesota.
 The Savvy Caregiver program teachers special skills and knowledge that are important in caregiving.

 This three-week class is designed to answer caregiver’s questions about the late stage of Alzheimer’s disease and other dementia’s.
 Topics to be covered will include the physical symptoms of the late stage of Alzheimer’s Disease, treatment decision that you may face and services available during the late stage of Alzheimer’s disease including hospice.